 For the first 6 months of life, babies get all of the nutrients they need from breast milk or formula with the exception of vitamin D. Breastfed babies need vitamin D supplementation, as breast milk does not contain vitamin D.

-At around 4-6 months your little one maybe ready to eat solids.
 The Canadian Paediatric Society recommends initiating solid foods only when your baby can:

 – Sit up without support and control their neck muscles